-A job description and a job posting are the same thing, right?
+Job description language and job posting language are the same, right?
 Not necessarily.
-Depending on where you live and work, people may use the terms interchangeably (e.g., in the United States), or they may not (e.g., the United Kingdom).
+Depending on where you live and work, people may use the terms ‘job description’ and ‘job posting’ interchangeably.
+For example, hiring teams in the United States do, teams in the United Kingdom don’t.

 Technically speaking, a job description is an internal document used by human resources teams, hiring managers, and employees as an overview of a role.
 A job posting or job ad is, technically speaking, an external document used by hiring teams in recruiting efforts.

-It’s not terribly important whether you use job description or job posting.
+It’s not terribly important whether you use ‘job description’ or ‘job posting.’
 What is important, however, is that you have two separate documents, one for internal use and one for external use.
-Here are some important distinctions between a job description and a job posting (technically speaking).
+Here are some important distinctions between a job description and a job posting.

 A job description for internal use

-How do you know what everyone is doing at your organization and how it relates to what everyone else is doing?
-How do you know who’s in charge?
-What about how much you should pay everyone?
-And what about ensuring that you’re in compliance with company guidelines and employment law?
+How do you know what everyone is doing and how it relates to what everyone else is doing?
+Or who’s in charge?
+Or how much to pay everyone?
+And whether you’re complying with company guidelines and employment law?

 Many companies use a job description as an internal reference and compliance document.
-It’s a complete description of a position, including its roles and responsibilities, its place on the org chart, and potential skillsets required for the position.
+It’s a complete description of a position, including its roles and responsibilities, its place on the organizational chart, and potential skills required for the position.